yuvalmGS/gigaspaces-wiki-jekyll/xap97/document-api.markdown

 {% endtabcontent %}
 {% endinittab %}

-{% exclamation %} Changing FIFO support after a type has been registered is not supported.
+{% note %} Changing FIFO support after a type has been registered is not supported.{%endnote%}

 For more information about FIFO, see the [FIFO Support](./fifo-support.html) page.

 # Transactions and Optimistic Locking